← Blog

 Consistency across screens and iterations

-The thing that broke in my earlier session wasn’t one screen’s quality.
+What broke in the earlier session wasn’t one screen’s quality.
 Each individual screen looked fine.
-The problem was that screen two didn’t know what screen one had decided.
+Screen two didn’t know what screen one had decided.
 Every generation started from a slightly different interpretation of “your brand.”

 This is the failure mode design.md targets.
 Not “make the UI prettier” — make it the same UI across generations.
 The tokens are normative.
 When the front matter says tertiary: “#B8422E”, the agent has no room to interpret it as “a warm orange.”
-It’s that hex value or it’s wrong.
+It’s that hex value or it’s wrong, and lint will say so.

-For high-frequency workflows — where you’re generating five, ten, twenty screens a week and someone has to maintain them — this matters more than first-output quality.
+For high-frequency workflows — five, ten, twenty screens a week with someone maintaining them — this matters more than first-output quality.
 One inconsistency per screen at scale becomes a cleanup job.
 Coding agents design tokens, defined once in a file, kill that cleanup job before it starts.

 Why prose plus tokens is stronger than tokens alone

-This is the part I almost dismissed at first.
+I almost dismissed this part.
 Why write paragraphs of “Boston Clay is the sole driver for interaction” when the hex value is already in the YAML?

-Because the agent uses the prose to make judgment calls the tokens don’t cover.
-The tokens tell it the tertiary color is #B8422E.
-The prose tells it that color is for interaction only — not for decorative accents, not for headlines.
+Because the agent uses the prose to make calls the tokens don’t cover.
+The tokens say tertiary is #B8422E.
+The prose says that color is for interaction only — not for decorative accents, not for headlines.
 When a prompt is ambiguous (“add a notification badge”), the prose decides whether the badge gets the interaction color or a neutral.
+In my Cursor run above, the missing prose constraint was exactly why the dashboard drifted.

 Who Should Care About design.md

-I’ll be honest about the boundary here, because design.md isn’t a universal fit.
+Being honest about the boundary, because design.md isn’t a universal fit.

 It earns its place if: